 Costs & timeline

-Even though geo application requires a lot of time and effort, we know how to create a location based app on a budget.
+Even though geo application requires a lot of time and effort, we know how to create a geolocation app on a budget.
 Of course, it is impossible to give an example of a universal estimation of an app using geolocation, since the range of options is very large.
-Therefore, we decided to show you a rough app estimate of how to create a location based app that allows the user to find a place to buy coffee on the way.
+Therefore, we decided to show you a rough app estimate of how to create a location based app that has the geolocation attributes you need:

 Disclaimer 👇🏼 : The estimation is provided by Purrweb and can vary from team to team.
 This is how much time it will take us to create app.